ArhanCodes/jarvis/README.md

   ✓ Searching Spotify for "Daft Punk"
 ```

-Auto-detects whether Spotify or Apple Music is running.
+Auto detects whether Spotify or Apple Music is running.

 | Command | What it does |
 |---------|-------------|